 That’s it…those are the basic ingredients of a hot cocoa bomb!
 How much more simple could it be?
 You could probably make a zillion different flavors besides these Gingerbread Hot Cocoa Bombs (like cinnamon, cookies and cream, salted caramel, cookie butter, or mint, just to mention a few of my favorites).
 And, of course, there are a ton of different ways to make them, including customizing them for any occasion.

-You’ll need a mold to make the chocolate shell, and silicone molds are what I recommend.
+You’ll need a mold to make the chocolate shell, and silicone molds (paid link)are what I recommend.
 The silicone molds produce the shiniest, prettiest hot cocoa bombs every time!

 How to Make Hot Chocolate Bombs (Step-by-Step Basic Hot Cocoa Bomb Instructions)